fanyx/docker-tmserver/README.md

 You can add tracks to a playlist in a simple way.
 Create a plaintext file like in the example below and mount it to `/var/lib/tmserver/playlist.txt`.
+To enable parsing of this file set `CUSTOM_PLAYLIST` in your env-file to anything but an empty string.

 The tracks for the server are stored relative to `/var/lib/tmserver/GameData/Tracks`.
 Creating your own playlist is as easy as specifying each track on a separate line in the `playlist.txt`